Image credit: Tom Wheatley

 Managing Director

 Callum leads the BOP team, its portfolio and strategic partnerships.
-His cultural and creative industries expertise is founded on leading analytical research and policy formulation in the UK and internationally.
+His cultural and creative industries expertise is grounded in his work for major clients in the UK, Europe and Middle East.

 Planning a new project?